Hold on, Auto Future

 About:

 The title refers to the concept of an air gap in both plumbing and networking contexts.
 In plumbing, an air gap is the unobstructed vertical space between a water outlet and the flood level of a fixture, preventing contaminated water from flowing back into the potable water system.
-In networking, an air gap is a security measure isolating secure computer networks physically from insecure ones, such as the public internet, to prevent unauthorized data flow.
-This work reflects on these ideas of separation, protection, and control.
+In networking, an air gap is a security measure that physically isolates secure computer networks from insecure ones—such as the public internet—to prevent unauthorized data flow.
+The work reflects on ideas of separation, protection, and control.

 Infinite Value